Things to do in New Orleans with Teens- or Anyone!

 What to eat in New Orleans

 The Brennan Family has been running restaurants in New Orleans for three generations.
 The restaurants are generally upscale creole food and have impeccable service.
 We had dinner at Mr. B’s and were very happy with everything.
-The waiter recommended the barbecue shrimp and said people traveled from abroad for it.
+The waiter recommended barbecue shrimp and said people had traveled abroad for it.
 I assumed they were using hyperbole.
-After tasting the buttery roux and succulent, tender, huge gulf shrimp, I don’t think they were.
+I don’t think they were after tasting the buttery roux and succulent, tender, colossal gulf shrimp.
 I cannot recommend it more.

-I have been to another Brennan restaurant repeatedly over the last twenty years, Commander’s Palace in the Garden District.
-I have to admit, on this visit, the food was just OK.
-Not worth getting out of shorts to meet the dress code.
-The only thing notable there was the turtle soup, which is worth trying and much better than elsewhere in town.
+Over the last twenty years, I have repeatedly visited another Brennan restaurant, Commander’s Palace in the Garden District.
+On this visit, the food was just OK.
+It was not worth getting out of shorts to meet the dress code.
+The only notable thing was the turtle soup, which is worth trying and much better than elsewhere in town.
 My son and others love their bread pudding with bourbon sauce.

 Verti Marte